opinionated-digital-center/python-library-project-generator/README.rst

 * BDD/Functional testing with Behave_ (includes functional cli testing with `Behave4cli`_).
 * Linting/Style guide enforcement with Flake8_.
-* "Uncompromising" formatting with Black_ and automated import sorting with isort_.
+* "Uncompromising" formatting with Black_
+* Automated import sorting with isort_.
 * Static typing with Mypy_.
 * Code coverage with Coverage_.
 * Task management centralisation with Make_, for all your tasks: